Italy's Berlusconi pledges protests over vote for president

 Berlusconi’s People of Freedom (PDL) party is already planning a rally in Rome on Saturday to protest against what it says is judicial persecution of the 76-year-old billionaire, who is appealing against a conviction for tax fraud and faces a separate trial on charges of paying for sex with a minor.

-PDL secretary Angelino Alfano proposed the party’s support to centre-left leader Pier Luigi Bersani on Sunday in exchange for an agreement giving the presidency to the centre-right.
+PDL secretary Angelino Alfano proposed the party’s support to center-left leader Pier Luigi Bersani on Sunday in exchange for an agreement giving the presidency to the center-right.

-The offer was promptly rebuffed as “indecent” by Bersani, who received some encouragement at the weekend when parliament elected two centre-left candidates as speakers of the lower house and Senate.
+The offer was promptly rebuffed as “indecent” by Bersani, who received some encouragement at the weekend when parliament elected two center-left candidates as speakers of the lower house and Senate.

 However he said they had fallen into a “trap” intended to divide the movement and he said all 5-Star parliamentarians had to stick to voting instructions, despite a furious online argument among supporters.